 CSA SPE-1000 is a Model Code developed by Canadian Advisory Council on Electrical Safety for one-time approvals for general electrical products, installed within Canada, where certification of that equipment is impracticable or otherwise unavailable.

-The following are examples of where Model Code SPE-1000 applies:
+Examples of where Model Code SPE-1000 applies

 - Custom-built equipment for special applications;

 - Equipment sold in quantities of not more than 500 on a national basis, per model, per year, per inspection body;

 - Equipment not obtainable as “certified” under a regular certification program;

 - Equipment already installed or ready for use on-site and awaiting acceptance by the Authority Having Jurisdiction (AHJ);